 If you want to manage users/devices in a specific set of groups, choose Scope (Groups) > Selected Groups > Select groups to include > choose the groups > Select > OK.
 All users/devices in this group will be managed by the admins in the Members (Group).

 Alternately, you can choose All Devices, All Users, or All Users & All Devices.

 Choose Scope (Tags) > Add > choose the tags that you want to add to this role > Select > OK.
 Users in Members (Groups) will have access to Intune objects that also have the same scope tag.

 For objects that support scope tags, scope tags usually appear under Properties.
 For example, to assign a scope tag to a configuration profile, follow these steps:

-In Intune, choose Device configuration > Profiles > choose a profile.
+In the Microsoft Endpoint Manager Admin Center, choose Devices > Configuration profiles > choose a profile.

 Choose Properties > Scope (Tags) > Add.

 Under Select Tags, choose the tags that you want to add to the profile.